Skip to main content

 Technical Analysis

-CVE-2025-0966 is a high-severity SQL Injection vulnerability (CWE-89) affecting IBM InfoSphere Information Server version 11.7.
-This vulnerability arises due to improper neutralization of special elements in SQL commands, allowing a remote attacker with low privileges (PR:L) to inject specially crafted SQL statements into the backend database.
+CVE-2025-0966 is a high-severity SQL injection vulnerability identified in IBM InfoSphere Information Server version 11.7.
+This vulnerability arises from improper neutralization of special elements used in SQL commands (CWE-89), allowing a remote attacker with some level of privileges (PR:L - privileges required) to craft malicious SQL statements that can be executed by the backend database.
 The vulnerability does not require user interaction (UI:N) and can be exploited over the network (AV:N) with low attack complexity (AC:L).
 Successful exploitation could enable the attacker to view, add, modify, or delete sensitive data stored within the backend database of the InfoSphere Information Server.
-The impact on confidentiality is high, as unauthorized data disclosure is possible, while integrity and availability impacts are low to moderate, given the potential for data modification and limited disruption.
-The vulnerability scope is unchanged (S:U), meaning the impact is confined to the vulnerable component.
-Although no known exploits are currently reported in the wild, the nature of SQL injection vulnerabilities and the critical role of InfoSphere Information Server in enterprise data integration and governance make this a significant risk.
-The absence of available patches at the time of publication increases the urgency for mitigation and monitoring.
+The CVSS 3.1 base score of 7.6 reflects the significant confidentiality impact (C:H), moderate integrity impact (I:L), and low availability impact (A:L).
+The vulnerability affects a widely used enterprise data integration and governance platform, which is critical for managing and processing large volumes of organizational data.
+Although no known exploits are currently reported in the wild, the vulnerability’s characteristics make it a serious risk if left unpatched.
+The lack of available patches at the time of reporting underscores the urgency for organizations to implement compensating controls and monitor for suspicious activity.

 Potential Impact